Table of Contents

 Almost every Sri Lanka tea plantation tour includes the breathtaking upcountry in its program.
 Nuwara Eliya and the upcountry is a major holiday destination on the island and visited by hundreds of thousands of foreign as well as local travellers.
 Most travellers, who take part in Sri Lanka tea plantation tour, are mesmerized by the well maintained and regularly manicured tea gardens and the unique bio-diversity around it.

 While some people choose Sri Lanka tea plantation tour to explore this mountain dominated region some others opt for short tours to explore the mountains and take part in day tours to visit Nuwara Eliya.
-Local tour operators such as seerendipity tours organize regular one day and two days tours to Nuwara Eliya and Kandy for travellers, who wish to explore Sri Lankan tea plantations, these short tours are very popular among the travellers, who stay on the beach as well as the travellers, who make short visit to the island.
+Local tour operators such as seerendipity tours organize regular one day and two days tours to Nuwara Eliya and Kandy for travellers, who wish to explore Sri Lankan tea plantations, these short tours are very popular among the travellers, who stay on the beach as well as the travellers, who make a short visit to the island.

 Every year, thousands of travellers visit Kandy for sightseeing and a large number of them make a visit to the island’s first tea museum.
 The main objective of the tea museum is to depict the evolution of the tea industry on the island over the last several centuries, from basic rudimentary tea roller to the computerized tea factory that we see today.